prashantchari/web.who/README.md

-# web.who
+# Who ?

 ## Overview

-The "Who" service in Afila provides an easy way to perform phone number validations using SMS without any of the hassles involved in building such a functionality.
+Who is a phone validation by SMS service.
+We provide an easy way to perform phone number validations using SMS without any of the hassles involved in building such a functionality.

 ## How's this different from the others ?